nus-cs2103/old-website/contents/coding-standards-java.md

   </tr>
 </table>

 Using all uppercase for the base name will give conflicts with the naming conventions given above.
-A variable of this type would have to be named `dVD, hTML etc.` which obviously is not very readable.
-Another problem is illustrated in the examples above; When the name is connected to another, the readability is seriously reduced; The word following the acronym does not stand out as it should.
+A variable of this type would have to be named `dVD` and `hTML` which is not very readable.

+Another problem is illustrated in the examples above.
+When abbreviations/acronyms are used as part of a name, readability is seriously reduced.
+The word following the abbreviation/acronym does not stand out as it should.

-However, minimize using abbreviations and acronyms, unless the concepts they are referring to is better known by their acronyms/abbreviations (In short, use whatever that is easily understood by other people).
+As a result, minimize usage of abbreviations/acronyms, unless the concepts they are referring to are better known otherwise

+>Note: A key point here is to use whatever that is easily understood by other people.

 **7. Private class variables can have underscore suffix or prefix (not common, but a beneficial practice)**